silvariis2033/Computing-Workshop/README.md

 # Laboratory work on the computer workshop
-First Task: Solving systems of differential equations using numerical methods Second Task: Cubic Spline
+1. Solving systems of differential equations using numerical methods
+2. Cubic Spline
-Third Task: Calculation of integrals using numerical methods Fourth task: Solving nonlinear equations using numerical methods
+3. Calculation of integrals using numerical methods
+4. Solving nonlinear equations using numerical methods